-Responsible Camping Strategy (DRAFT) 2022 - 2027
+Responsible Camping Strategy

-Queenstown Lakes District Council
+for the Queenstown Lakes District

+2022-2027

-Message from Mayor
+Message from the Mayor

 Queenstown Lakes has always been an extremely popular destination for campers, both domestic and international.

 People are drawn to our region's dramatic landscapes, rich history, weather and the vast array of recreational activities that are on offer.

 Camping is a key part of being a Kiwi - it allows us to connect with nature, make memories with our loved ones and explore new places.
 It has also become a popular method for overseas tourists holidaying here.

 In 2018, the Queenstown Lakes District Council released a joint Responsible Camping Strategy with a wide range of local and central government partners to address increasing demand for camping across the region.

-A lot of progress has been made since 2018, and this Strategy builds on this great work.
+A lot of progress has been made since 2018, and this strategy builds on this great work.

 However, it has also been a tough few years for our region, so dependent on tourism and visitors during the COVID-19 pandemic.
-This new Strategy will leverage on the strong working relationships we have fostered and build on resources that already exist, so that we do not reinvent the wheel.
+This new strategy will leverage on the strong working relationships we have fostered and build on resources that already exist, so that we do not reinvent the wheel.
 We cannot wait to welcome back visitors to our region and show manaakitanga.
 However, it is crucial that our district re-opens itself to visitors who show stewardship - we want them to respect, honour and give back to our environment and communities.

 We cannot continue to operate as we always have - we must put the environment first, and ensure that our camping behaviours are sustainable and regenerative.

 Given the uncertainties of our region's recovery to pre-COVID-19 levels, our priorities are to use our resources wisely, explore financial options where campers pay for the facilities they use while in our region, and use management tools that give us the greatest return on investment.

 We will always welcome responsible campers to our district.
-We will also continue to educate and manage campers to ensure that they behave appropriately, and that both residents and visitors can enjoy the places they love
+We will also continue to educate and manage campers to ensure that they behave appropriately, and that both residents and visitors can enjoy the places they love.

 I am pleased to present Queenstown Lakes District's refreshed Responsible Camping Strategy.
 Haere mai, and welcome back to our region!

+Glyn Lewers

+MAYOR

-Jim Boult, Mayor of Queenstown Lakes District Council June 2022
+Queenstown Lakes District Council

-CONTENTS
+Contents

-Strategy at a Glance 5
+Strategy at a glance page

-Introduction 7
+Introduction page

-Context 11
+Context page 1

-Turning Strategy into Action 15
+Turning strategy into action page 1

-Responsible Camping Strategy 16
+Responsible Camping Strategy page 1

-Action plan 28
+Action Plan page 2

-Alignment with other key documents 34
+Alignment with other key documents page 3

 Strategy at a glance

 Our Vision

-"All campers who visit our region respect our environment, give back to our communities, and enjoy our beautiful landscapes sustainably."
+All campers who visit our region respect our environment, give back to our communities, and enjoy our beautiful landscapes sustainably.

 Our Principles

-Guardianship

-Manaakitanga

-Regeneration at the heart of everything
+heart of everything